0xAsce/Tetris/README.md

 # Tetris
-Tetris simple version with raylib
+a simple Tetris version made with raylib